SichangHe/natural_syntax/README.md

 However,
-it should be straightforward to implement plugins for them since mdBook-LS implements the Language Server Protocol (LSP).
+it should be straightforward to implement plugins for them since Natural-Syntax-LS implements the Language Server Protocol (LSP).
 So,
 please feel free to make a plugin yourself and create an issue for me to link it here.